jcoc611/Tetris/README.md

 ## License

-All contents of this repository are licensed under the MIT License, see `LICENSE.md`.
+All contents of this repository are licensed under the MIT License, see `LICENSE`.
 This code is an unofficial implementation of Tetris, and is not supported by, or affiliated with, Tetris Holding or The Tetris Company.